Ah, cardio. We love to hate it, and hate to love it.

 We hate to break it to you, but the treadmill still reigns supreme when it comes to the best bang for your cardio buck.

-To start off, how much physical activity is recommended each week?
+how much physical activity is recommended each week?

 The Surgeon General’s recommendations for physical activity is 150 minutes of moderate-intensity activity each week.
 Broken down, this is approximately 30 minutes of exercise on most days per week.